vesoft-inc/nebula-docs/community/README.md

 #### How to become a Maintainer of a Repository

-- Must be a committer of the repository
+- Must be a Committer of the repository
 - Nominated by and obtained consensus approval from the PMC

 See [Maintainer List](./maintainer-list.md) for the Maintainers of each repository.

 ### Committer

 Committers come from those Active Contributors who have made significant contributions to the repository.
-A committer has approval permission for code reviews of the repository.
+A Committer has approval permission for code reviews of the repository.
 See [Committer List](./committer-list.md) for the Committers of each repository.

 > Note: Each repository requires at least 2 approvals for each PR to be merged into the master branch.